 Colleges, School and Institutes

 My research agenda lies at the intersection of IR theory, security and global governance.
-My expertise is on state recognition and international organisations, especially in the context of conflicts over statehood and unrecognised state, and the European Union.
+My expertise is on state recognition and international organisations, especially in the context of conflicts over statehood, unrecognised state, and the European Union.
 Emanating from this, I am also interested in state theory and sovereignty debates.

 Selected projects/ awards:

 * Leverhulme Early Career Research Fellowship (2017-2020): This programme explores the role of international organisations (such as the UN, EU, OSCE, AU or ASEAN) in mostly secessionist conflicts that have produced unrecognised states, i.e. state builders that lack international recognition.
 Methodologically, it combines the development of typologies of (a) recognition and (b) approaches of international organisations towards unrecognised states with more in-depth process tracing of the ways in which recognition influences approaches of interntional organisations in selected cases of unrecognised states.
 The programme offers missing findings on the ways in which sovereignty and recognition shape the role of international organisations globally and makes a contribution to a state-centric academic and policy discussion.